vijaysarma1007/imdb-next/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Set up in your local

+if you want to run this code in your local, then follow the below steps to add env keys in your project root directory

+- create a file with name ".env.local"
+- sign up and get your api keys from [Movies Database](https://www.themoviedb.org/)
+- store the key in .env.local using key "API_KEY".